jroller33/blackhat_python/README.md

 ## Overview
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 I've been using Python for a while, but now I'm learning how to use it for pen testing and hacking.
-Each folder in this repo is a separate project with its own virtual environment.
+Each folder in this repo is a separate project.

 ## Setup